Sv443/BetterYTM/contributing.md

 - When using ViolentMonkey, after letting the command `pnpm run dev` run in the background, open [`http://localhost:8710/BetterYTM.user.js`](http://localhost:8710/BetterYTM.user.js) and select the `Track local file` option.
   This makes it so the userscript automatically updates when the code changes.
   Note: the tab needs to stay open on Firefox or the script will not update itself.
-- To link any bundled JS library with global variable exports in the userscript, add a `"link": "/path/to/script.global.js"` property to the respective library in [`assets/require.json`](./assets/require.json)
+- To link any local JS file (like a work-in-progress library) in the userscript, add a `"link": "/path/to/script.umd.js"` property to the respective library in [`assets/require.json`](./assets/require.json) (relative or absolute path)
-  The file will be automatically injected into the userscript and its global variables will be available in the userscript's scope.
+  As this file will just be injected as-is at build time, make sure you are targeting a UMD or IIFE bundle that exports a variable with the name set by `"global"`.
-  In order to make TypeScript shut up, you will still need to link it manually with `pnpm link -g /path/to/library_root`
+  In order to make TypeScript shut up, you will still need to link the library manually with `pnpm link -g /path/to/library_root`

 <br>